Home of SMYO Soccer, SMYO Flag Football and the SMYO Baseball MUSTANGS!

 Soccer Skills Nights

-Skills nights will be incorporated into the game schedule for each age group.
-These training sessions will emphasize on the fundamentals of soccer.
+Skills nights will be available throughout the Summer.
+Look for announcements for dates, time, etc. These training sessions will emphasize on the fundamentals of soccer.

 Coaches Online Training - NYSCA Online Training - If you didn’t not complete this course, please let me know.